web3bindings/prototype/README.md

 ## Architecture Specification
 ![logo](https://github.com/web3bindings/branding/blob/master/architecture.png)
 ### Contract Metadata: Protocol Object Model (POM)
-The POM represents a protocol with a logical tree.
+The POM represents a protocol with a logical graph.
 The contract metadata has two parts: 'read' (i.e.  ) and 'write' (i.e. ).
 Both parts refer to a shared ontology defined by the protocol.
 The POM pulls from the root contract ABIs.

 #### Read Semantics
-The goal of the 'read' semantics is to ???
+The goal of the 'read' semantics is to define structured *queries* over your contract data.

 The semantic creates a Subgraph module with an GraphQL Schema and Mapping File.

 #### Write Semantics
-The goal of the 'write' semantics is to ???
+The goal of the 'write' semantics is to bundle complex contract transactions (and external service interactions) into simple *actions* for the application developer to use.

 The semantic ([`Proposal.create("infomation", imageByteCode, 5ETH)`]) sits in a runtime environment (WASM module) that provides methods (ABI.json), contract code comments (RADSPEC), and service connection (IPFS, Web3, etc).